 How do ProPhoto form submissions work?

-ProPhoto form submissions work as a standard form plugins that most WordPress websites use.
+ProPhoto form submissions work as standard form plugins that most WordPress websites use.
 However, there are some additional features that make ProPhoto forms extra special!

 Let’s focus on the process first, and then I will get to the extra special feature I am almost 100% you will love about the ProPhoto 7 Lead Capture forms.

 The process to send a message to you using the ProPhoto Lead Capture form on your website is fairly simple.
 A visitor should only add information to the fields you have provided.